NicoC7/NicolasBookStore/NicolasBookStore/README.txt

 4:23 I finally could run the project.
 My mistake was the versions I was using so Used other versions and thats it.
 Intead of 5.0.11 I used 5.0.17.  :) :P

+4:24 Lets continue doing building the project.

+4:45 I almost mess the project up because I replace this {controller=Home} with this {area=Customer}

+4:52 Im getting thsi error InvalidOperationException: The layout view '~/Views/Shared/_Layout' could not be located.
+The following locations were searched: ~/Views/Shared/_Layout
+Obviously it is not finding the file, Ill figure it out.

+4:53 I t was just the missing . cshtml Im feeling so dumb. :') :P